Unit 6 - Practice Quiz

 C. 6 × side of base

-D. π × side of base
+D. 4 × side of base

 17 What must be determined before developing the surface of a pyramid if the slant edge is not parallel to the vertical plane?

-A. True length of the base
+A. True shape of the section

 B. True length of the slant edge